101companies/101worker/tools/runner/doc/Runner101::Env.md

 is then loaded from `$vars` and the result is joined with the `$rest` before proceeding.
 This only makes sense if `$ref` references a directory.

+If `$value` contains the text _$worker_ or _$result_, they are replaced with the absolute paths to the local 101worker and result directory, respectively.

 ## load\_url

     load_url(\%vars, $value)